DIPlib/diplib/src/documentation/workplan.md

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.

--   *PyDIP* Python module: Write interactive image display and GUI as exists in *MATLAB*.
+-   *PyDIP* Python module: Write GUI as exists in *MATLAB*.
+Interface *DIPlib* functions to be added as these functions are written.
 Make the module more "Pythonic"?

 -   Other interfaces.
 Header files that define functions to create a `dip::Image` object around image data from other libraries,